 However, recall that the parameter $\alpha$ encodes the penalty for making a wrong guess on testing a job or not.
 When $\alpha = \sqrt{2}$, the penalty for testing a job we should not test is more expensive than that for executing-untested a job that we should test.
 It inspires us to improve the algorithm further.

-\subsection{An improved algorithm}
+\subsection{An improved algorithm $\ouralgo$}

-Surprisingly, the introduction of amortization even sheds light on further improvement of the algorithm.
-We propose a new algorithm, \emph{Prioritizing-Certain-Processing-time} ($\ouralgo$).
-The main difference between $\ouralgo$ and $\AEalgo$ is that in the $\ouralgo$ algorithm after a job $j$ is tested, an item with weight $t_j+p_j$ is inserted into the queue instead of $p_j$ (see Algorithm~\ref{Alg:new_queue}).
-Intuitively, we prioritize a job by its certain (total) processing time $\alg{p_j}$, which can be $t_j+p_j$ or $u_j$.
+Surprisingly, the introduction of amortization even sheds light on further improvement of the algorithm $\AEalgo$.
+We propose a new algorithm, called \emph{Prioritizing-Certain-Processing-time} (abbreviated as $\ouralgo$).
+The main difference between the two algorithms is that in the $\ouralgo$ algorithm after a job $j$ is tested, an execution task with weight $t_j+p_j$ is inserted into the queue instead of $p_j$ (see Algorithm~\ref{Alg:new_queue}).\footnote{The idea of using $t_j+p_j$ as the weight is also used in~\cite{DBLP:journals/algorithmica/GongCH23}.} Intuitively, we prioritize a job by its certain (total) processing time $\alg{p_j}$, which can be $t_j+p_j$ or $u_j$.
 Then, we can charge the total cost of tasks regarding a wrong-ordered $j$ to $\beta t_k$ or $\alg{p_k}$ all at once.

 \hide{

 }